-Tuatara once occurred on the mainland but the species has long since been displaced by predators to offshore islands.
+Tuatara once lived on the mainland, but the species has long since been displaced by predators to offshore islands.
 They are long-lived and some have been kept in captivity for over 50 years.
-On offshore islands, tuataras have odd living arrangements – they make their homes in petrel burrows and at times the two species share the burrow.
+On offshore islands, tuataras have odd living arrangements – they make their homes in petrel burrows, and at times the two species share the burrow.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.